Stevie1704/argocd-kubernetes-gitops-tutorial/README.md

 curl http://localhost:<port>/grades
 ```

-## Become a Cloud and DevOps Engineer

-Learn every tool that matters: https://rayanslim.com
+## Credits

+This is a fork from [link](https://github.com/rslim087a/argocd-kubernetes-gitops-tutorial).
+If you want to learn further DevOps topics, check out his page: https://rayanslim.com